The translation of this document is outdated.

 11) the procedures for organising public discussion;

-12) other issues, which relate to the activities of the city
+12) other issues which relate to the activities of the council

 The by-law of a local government shall come into force on the